Rhzslya/bot-wa/README.md

-# Bot WA
+# Flugel Bot

-Welcome to the Sinari Cell Bot!
+Welcome to the Flugel Bot!
 This bot assists you in managing Your Business.

 ## Installation and Running the Bot